-Whilst recognising that all companies are heterogeneous, we nonetheless expect that over time best practices should be recognised and adopted within remuneration approaches.
+Whilst recognising that all companies are heterogeneous, we nonetheless expect that over time relevant aspects of best practices should be recognised and adopted within remuneration approaches.
 Where our investment teams have concerns over remuneration policies and practices, votes may also be cast against members of the remuneration committee.